nicolabs/nicolabs.net/_posts/2016-11-13-Migrating-from-Drupal-to-Jekyll.md

 - Lack of underlining in Markdown : I've used *normal* (\*) or **strong** (\*\*) emphasis
 - `file names` and `commands` used to have separate styles : although I miss this one a bit, I am now enclosing both of them in backticks (\`) and saving some seconds thinking about which style to use here.
 - I used to have 2 types of block quotes : notes and warnings.
 I am now using markdown quotes (>) for both, emphasing important words for warnings
-- Pictures and text layout is now only a vertical flow : I don't really care as it's always been for pure visual left/right/center alignment and I used to spend a signifiant time on it.
+- Pictures and text layout is now only a vertical flow : I don't really care as it's always been for pure visual left/right/center alignment and I used to spend a significant time on it.
 - Most of the visual helps I used to render with CSS are now back as indications in the text.
 E.g. I could emphasize portions of code to make the reader focus on them ; now I just describe them right before/after the code.
 - I was using a *main tag* as a category : android, java, ...
 I'm now only using tags of the same level.
 - No excerpt and picture to advertise an article in the front page.